STUDIES PROGRAM IN CONTEMPORARY EUROPE (SPICE)

 - Course-related day trips (included in fees)

-- Study trip to Rome, Italy (included in fees)
+- Study trip to another country in Europe (included in fees)

 - Opportunities to travel at your own expense: one week during February break, over the long Easter weekend, and a week break at the end of April/early May.